Boiann/boudoir-studio/TESTING.md

 * Images not loading when the website was published, fix visible from commits for this project repository named "Fix image paths for website deployment."
 The bug was was caused by not investigating the issue properly and multiple attempts to fix the issue were made without refreshing the cache and resetting internet connection.
 * Bug with Javascript integration in the project.
 The developer was writing the Javascript code into the head of the HTML files, thinking that is where it belongs.
 Numerous hours later, tens of Javascript code tryouts and finally investigating in Chrome Developer Tools the developer found out the script should be at the bottom of the HTML code, at the end of the body section.
 The solution was found here: https://bobbyhadz.com/blog/javascript-cannot-read-property-style-of-null#:~:text=To%20resolve%20the%20%22Cannot%20read,the%20getElementById%20method%20returns%20null%20.
 * Issue raised when using [WAVE WebAIM](https://wave.webaim.org/ "Link to WAVE WebAIM home page") tool to check the website accessibility.
 The test showed one error: missing label for the text area in the form.
 The developer applied a quick fix without properly investigating the issue, visible from multiple commits needed.
 After proper investigation correct label was implemented and styled into the website.
+* Issues raised by Kate L_5P from slack community when presenting this project for peer review:
+"This is a nicely styled site, really clean.
+My only feedback would be that the images take a little while to load so you might find (if you haven't done it yet) that your lighthouse scores for performance might be affected.
+Maybe think about converting them to webp files?
+I really like the burger menu on smaller devices too but I think maybe there could be a tad more spacing between the background shadow and the burger menu icon (see pic)."
+The spacing was corrected and the images converted to webp format as per advice.
 ---

 ## **Browser compatibility**